Every day, at the Noir de Rio Museum, hundreds of people venerate an image of a Black woman wearing a mask and collar. They pray…

 May it be so.
 Amen”

 Who is Anastacia?

-Anastacia is a blue-eyed Black beauty, now revered as a saint, for her strength in enduring hardship.
-She is considered one of the most important woman in Black history within the culture of Rio de Janeiro.
+Anastacia was a blue-eyed Black beauty, now revered as a saint, for her strength in enduring hardship during the Maafa/Atlantic Slavery in Brazil.
+She is considered one of the most important women in Black history within the Brazilian culture of Rio de Janeiro.

 In 1987, the Catholic Church declared that Anastacia never existed and her image was removed from Church-owned properties.
 However, by this time, several independent shrines had been erected in Rio which exist to this day.
 Some continue today petitioning Rome, to have her canonized as St. Anastacia of Rio

 Legend has it that she was the child of an Afrikan woman brought from the west coast of Africa to Brazil.
 Her mother had been raped by her whyte enslaver.
 Anastacia was conceived from this trauma and became the first Black child to be born with blue eyes in Brazil.
 The cruelty and guilt of this plantation enslaver drove him to have the baby sent far away, concealing from his European wife his indiscretion as well as his violence.

 Another story linked Anastacia’s birth to the tale of Delminda.
 “Delminda was a daughter of royal birth of the Bantu people (originating in about 2,000 B.C.E. in southern Nigeria and Cameroon).
 She was brought to Brazil in 1740 with a cargo of 112 slaves.
 “One version of the story is as follows.
 Delminda was extremely pretty.
 She was sold in the harbor by Antonio Rodrigues Velho.
 She had been raped by a whyte man and was sold pregnant to Joaquina Pompeu.
 Delminda gave birth that same year on the 5th March to the blue-eyed Anastacia.
 She was the first black girl with blue eyes in Brazil…